microsoft/vscode-docs/docs/java/java-tutorial.md

 ## Before you begin

 Before running and deploying this sample, you must have the Java SE Development Kit (JDK) and Apache Maven build tools on your local development environment.
-If you don't, please install them.
+If you don't have, please install them.

 Download and install the Java SE Development Kit (JDK), version 8: